Urban Air Mobility and Advanced Air Mobility

 Where Will UAM Aircraft Land?

-The initial UAM ecosystem will utilize existing helicopter infrastructure such as routes, helipads, and Air Traffic Control (ATC) services, where practicable given the aircraft characteristics.
+The initial UAM ecosystem will use existing helicopter infrastructure such as routes, helipads, and Air Traffic Control (ATC) services, where practicable given the aircraft characteristics.
 Looking toward the future, the FAA is working to identify infrastructure design needs for these aircraft.
 FAA expects to develop a new vertiport standard in the coming years.

 What is the FAA Doing?